Samettarim/php-auto-autoloader/README.md

 ## Packagist with Composer

 This solution extends the vendor autoloader because it calls the files with certain criteria.
-The extension allows you to call classes wherever the Autloder is involved.
+The extension allows you to call classes wherever the Autoloader is involved.

 Download [Composer](https://getcomposer.org/) local or global.
 Check for more [Tutorial - NetBeans with Composer and Packagist](https://www.tnado.com/blog/netbeans-with-composer-and-packagist-the-php-package-manager/) for this one.